SorensenUCSC/CSE110A-sp2022/schedule.md

 ## Final

-Our final is scheduled for .
-If you would like to block off specific hours, our scheduled time is 4 PM to 7 PM
+Our final is scheduled for Tuesday, June 7.
+If you would like to block off specific hours, our scheduled time is 7:30 PM to 10:30 PM